abdulgig/0-boot-templates/templates/zeroboot_ipmi_host/README.md

 - power_status: Returns the power status of the host (`True` if on, `False` if off)
 - monitor: Checks if the power status matches the one of the internally saved state.
 On install the internal state will be fetched using `power_status`, then will be updated by the actions `power_on` and `power_off`.
 If the last action before calling `monitor` was `power_on` but the current state of the host is `False`(off), it will turn the  power to the host back on.
-- configure_ipxe_boot: Set the ipxe boot configuration (calling `power_cycle` is needed to use the new boot configuration).
+- configure_ipxe_boot: Set the ipxe boot configuration with provided LKRN URL (calling `power_cycle` is needed to use the new boot configuration).